DHTMLX/docs-suite/docs/helpers/data_calculation_functions.md

 });

 const customSummary = grid.getSummary("population");
-console.log(customSummary); // { doubleSum: 2000000 } - double sum of counted values on the "population" column
+console.log(customSummary); // { doubleSum: 2000000 } - a doubled sum of counted values in the "population" column
 ~~~